Kriptel/RuleScript/docs/advanced.md

 ### Typedefs

 > [!NOTE]
 > Allows you to set the type path to any value.
-Has a higher resolve priority than classes, abstracts, or enums, but lower than `resolveScript`.
+Typedefs have a higher resolution priority than classes, abstracts, or enums, but lower than `resolveScript`.

 ```haxe
 Typedefs.register('hello.world.HxParser', HxParser);